 This abstract focuses on the implication for psychiatry of processual thinking.
 The mind-body problem can be seen as a more specific form of the mechanistic-processual dilemma (see eg. previous post).
 Persons need to be understood as biological processes.
 There is a history in psychiatry of attempts to integrate somatic and psychosocial aspects, and this can be related to developments in processual thinking in biology (see previous post).

 For example, George Engel proposed a new medical model, suggesting that the general systems theory of von Bertalanffy provided a suitable conceptual basis for his biopsychosocial model (see previous post).
 Perhaps in a similar way to Dupré and Nicholson, whose project does not specifically build on Whitehead’s overarching theory, an integrated biopsychosocial approach is not dependent on general systems theory as such.
 For example, Adolf Meyer’s Psychobiology was more related to American pragmatism.
 Meyer was clear that Psychobiology studies man as a person within the framework of biology (see previous post).

 Such integrated mind-brain understandings were also present in the origins of modern psychiatry.
 For example, Ernst von Feuchtersleben published his textbook influenced by Kantian critical philosophy in the same year, 1845, that saw the publication in German of the book in which Wilhelm Griesinger set the trend for understanding the pathology and therapy of mental diseases as a mechanical natural science.
-The argument of this paper is that processual thinking in biology counters this dominant positivist tendency within current psychiatry (see previous post).
+The argument of this abstract is that processual thinking in biology counters this dominant positivist tendency within current psychiatry. (see previous post).

 (Abstract submitted to Peter Sowerby interdisciplinary workshop: Conceptual issues in biological psychiatry)